 SOME ARTICLES I LIKED

-Author Leigh Bardugo had a nice article on getting critiques from friends before sending out.
-I agree that this is absolutely necessary--I definitely have my own edit crew.
-Author Veronica Ross listed some ways to stay in the writing groove, which I agree with--plus my own addition, which is that I get good ideas in the shower! :) Author Shelley Moore Thomas had a very cute and amusing video about making book-related giveaways.
+YA author Leigh Bardugo had a nice article on getting critiques from friends before sending out.
+I agree that this is absolutely necessary, and I definitely have my own edit crew.
+YA author Veronica Ross listed some ways to stay in the writing groove, which I agree with.
+Picture book author Shelley Moore Thomas had a very cute and amusing video about making book-related giveaways.
 Editor Molly O'Neill also had an amusing article with fun pictures about the craft of writing.

 COOL QUOTE: On the Editor/Writer Relationship